1999 Andhra Pradesh Legislative Assembly election: Background

-The other new parties like Anna Telugu Desam Party led by Nandamuri Harikrishna and NTR Telugu Desam Party led by Lakshmi Parvathi although managed to split the voting share of the Naidu led Telugu Desam Party but did not gain any single seat in the election.
+The other new parties like Anna Telugu Desam Party led by Nandamuri Harikrishna and NTR Telugu Desam Party led by Lakshmi Parvathi although managed to split the voting share of the Naidu led TDP, but did not gain any single seat in the election.
 The opposition Indian National Congress led by Y. S. Rajasekhara Reddy was only restricted to 91 seats.
+Law and order, particularly the activities of Naxalite insurgents in certain districts, was a significant election issue.
+The TDP campaigned on a strong anti-Naxal stance.
+Naxal groups targeted political workers and leaders, including the killing of TDP MLA P. Purushotham Rao in Sirpur, before the election.